 Plastic Extrusion

-Plastic extrusion is very similar to rubber extrusion.
-In this case, the raw material takes the form of plastic nuggets or kernels.
-When fed into a column with a screw, the material turns semi-fluid and passes through the die.
-After extrusion, plastic extruded parts undergo their own secondary processes.
+Plastic extrusion closely mirrors rubber extrusion.
+Initially, raw materials in the form of plastic nuggets or kernels are fed into a column containing a screw.
+Through this process, the material becomes semi-fluid and flows through a die.
+Following extrusion, the plastic parts undergo subsequent secondary processes tailored to their specific requirements.

 Co-extrusion